 Get Pocket – Don’t leave home without it

-Pocket has been a lifesaver for many people and companies for some time.
+Pocket has been a lifesaver for many people for some time, and remains a favourite.

 Even Buffer’s marketing team uses the tool to keep all the content that’s interesting to them in one place.
-The key is, making sure you set it up with the topics that you are want to learn about, and check it at least once a week.
-To set things up, once you create your account and pick your topics, add articles to your pocket to review, and favorite the ones you want to go back to later.
+The key is making sure you set it up with the topics you want to learn about, and check it at least once a week.
+To set things up, create your account and pick your topics.
+Then add articles to your to review, and favorite the ones you want to go back to later.